-The recovery of the amounts comprising exploration and evaluation assets and royalty interests is dependent upon the confirmation of economically recoverable reserves, the ability of the Company to obtain necessary financing to successfully complete their exploration and development, upon future profitable production or disposition of its mineral interests.
+The recovery of the amounts comprising mineral and royalty interests and royalty assets is dependent upon the confirmation of economically recoverable reserves of properties where the Company holds its interest, the ability of the Companies holding the rights to the properties to obtain necessary financing to successfully complete their exploration and development, upon future profitable production or disposition of its mineral interests.

 These condensed interim consolidated financial statements have been prepared by management on a going concern basis, which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
-For the three months ended March 31, 2020, the Company incurred a net loss of \$1,612,612 (2019 - \$296,762) and has incurred ongoing losses since incorporation.
+For the six months ended June 30, 2020, the Company incurred a net loss of \$3,899,672 (2019 - \$209,504 net income) and has incurred ongoing losses since incorporation.
 A number of alternatives, including, but not limited to, selling an interest in one or more of its properties or completing a financing, are being evaluated with the objective of funding ongoing activities and obtaining additional working capital.
 The continuing operations of the Company are dependent upon its ability to continue to raise adequate financing and to commence profitable operations in the future and repay its liabilities arising from normal business operations as they become due.